ParticularLabs/EndToEndReliability/README.md

 ### Ok, I get that this is a problem, how do I find out if I'm affected?

-Monitoring web server logs for failures related to HTTP requests which modify data is a good start.
-HTTP 4XX or 5XX errors related to PUT, POST, or DELETE indicate that there might be issues.

 Logs need to be configured and monitored on a regular basis.
 Certain web servers like IIS come with logging configured out of the box, but when using a console application to host your web API, you need to take care of this yourself.